Salt In Humidifier – Why And Should You?

 I’ve Heard That It Is Good For A Baby

-Using a humidifier with salt can indeed be beneficial for babies, especially those with respiratory issues or allergies.
+Using a humidifier with salt can benefit babies, especially those with respiratory issues or allergies.
 The moist air can help alleviate congestion, while the salt can help purify the air, reducing allergens and irritants.
-As always, be sure to consult your pediatrician before introducing any new elements to your baby’s environment.
+As always, consult your pediatrician before introducing new elements to your baby’s environment.

 Adding Too Much Salt To Your Humidifier